 Moving on to the functions of the gun, the P320 sports true ambidextrous controls.
 Both the magazine release and slide-lock lever can be manipulated from either side of the gun.
 As a left-handed shooter I have learned to manipulate my pistols with right-handed controls.
-And even though I feel I am very proficient now, I remember my first range days with my Glock 22 and wishing I had as easy a time as the "rightys" did.
+And even though I feel I am very proficient now, I remember my first range training with my Glock 22 and wishing I had as easy a time as the "rightys" did.
 Having the controls positioned properly for the shooter gives that shooter more positive and efficient manipulations with fewer errors.

 The P320 comes standard with two high-capacity magazines.
 Most officers generally carry three mags, one in the gun and two on the belt.
 Having to purchase an extra magazine separately is a bit annoying and adds to the overall cost of using this gun as a service weapon.